-Figure 1 - Earth spike driven into the ground
+Figure 1: Earth spike driven into the ground

 Connection to earth via a permanent earth is the preferred method.
-If an earth spike is to be used in conjuction with the permanent earth for whatever reason (eg the integrity of the permanent earth is in doubt), the two shall be bonded together before applying the portable earths (see Section 4.6).
+If an earth spike is to be used in conjunction with the permanent earth for whatever reason (e.g. the integrity of the permanent earth is in doubt), the two shall be bonded together before applying the portable earths (Refer to Section 5.6).

 When driving the temporary earth spike, care shall be taken to avoid striking any underground assets.
-It is preferred that a assets search be completed in the area where the earth spike is to be driven.
+It is preferred that an assets search be completed in the area where the earth spike is to be driven.
 The search should be undertaken in accordance with the SMS-06-GD-3144 Guide to Excavations and Earthworks.